-- The Laughing Salesman: Moguro Fukuzou, a humanoid Eldritch Abomination with incredible magical powers, can make any wish of yours come true for free, provided you can follow the terms of his agreement.
+- The Laughing Salesman: Moguro Fukuzou, the titular Humanoid Abomination with incredible magical powers, can make any wish of yours come true for free, provided you can follow the terms of his agreement.
 His "agreements" usually consist of one single rule that you must never, ever break.
 When his clients almost inevitably do, he uses his powers to humiliate them, ruin their lives, or at times even cause their deaths (though he doesn't directly kill them).
 However, simply not making a deal with Moguro isn't an option — reject his services, and he'll ruin your life anyway.

 - Pet Shop of Horrors involves Count D and his petshop of very rare and very exotic pets, many of which often can appear human to clients who are searching for something in life - a pet to help them get over the loss of a child, or to cope with unrequited love.
 Count D's contracts always include specific instructions in regards to taking care of these pets, including things that they are not to do.
 And when these rules are inevitably broken, Bad Things tend to happen to the clients as a result.